sm3rta/guestbook-frontend/README.md

 - prop-types for validating component props
 - react-router-dom for routing

-I'm chosen a simplistic approach with a responsive design
+I've chosen a simplistic approach with a responsive design

 The web app mainly consists of 3 pages